 - As you’ve read, the test is multiple-choice.
 There are dozens of license schools that teach the test.
 Applicants can take practice tests until they have the answers memorized.
 They need not worry about a practical test.
 There isn’t any.
 There isn’t even an interview.

-- A bond is nothing but pathetic insurance.
+- A bond only covers a contractor’s work.
 The bond company doesn’t do a background check.
-They don’t do anything except back the contractor’s work for a measly $12,500 for all claims ever.
-If one homeowner files a $20K claim first, that homeowner gets $12.5K.
+They don’t do anything except back the contractor’s work for a measly $15,000 for all claims ever.
+If one homeowner successfully files a $20K claim first, that homeowner gets $15K.
 All subsequent claimants get nothing.

 - While a freshly minted contractor had these few low hurdles to clear, his employees have none.
-A contractor can hire a thousand repairmen and they don’t have to be tested or certified in any way.
-Those repairmen, like the licensed contractor they work for, don’t even have to attend trade school.
+A contractor can hire a thousand “tradesmen” and they don’t have to be tested or certified in any way.
+Those so-called tradesmen, like the licensed contractor they work for, don’t even have to attend trade school.